-Pre-Law Associate in Arts or Science
+Pre-Law

 No single program of study prepares a student for law school.
 A strong general education background, emphasizing the development of critical and higher order thinking is preferred.
 Many students seeking entry into a Pre-Law program will select a program of study that includes courses in American History, Computer Science, Economics, English, Philosophy (especially logic), Political Science, and Statistics.
 One course in Accounting is recommended.
 Since admission to law school is highly competitive, completion of recommended programs and requirements will not necessarily insure admission.